FANTAIL Project Overview

 In response to community feedback, the goals of the FANTAIL system - Facilitating Advances in Network Topology Analysis - is to enable discovery of the full potential value of massive raw Internet end-to-end path measurement data sets, allowing researchers to more easily use community topology data to search traceroute data using high-level queries to perform data processing and analysis tasks on matching traces without owning/operating a cluster, and without learning big data programming.
 FANTAIL is a four-component system:

-- an interactive web interface;
+- an interactive web interface (temporarily provided by Vela);

 - an API built on web standards;